kennyma/FitBitSteps/readme.md

 Build your UI according to this mock: https://drive.google.com/file/d/0B64OB33WYv7JMG1Mb2VBdUJWanc/view

 The app should:
-* Fetch today's data from Fitbit
+* Fetch today's data from Fitbit on app start
-* Fetch today's data from Fitbit on a regular basis
+* Fetch today's data from Fitbit on a regular basis while app is in foreground
 * Display old data if any while fetching for new data
 * Persist data to database
 * Display list of historical step data